To Generate Product Feed, follow the instructions below.

 The Red bin icon on the right allows you to delete an attribute.

 If you want, you can create a custom attribute yourself.
-Just click on the button below called ‘+ Add New Custom Attribute‘ and a new attribute column will be added which you can name yourself, and assign its type and value.
+Just click on the button below called ‘+ Add New Custom Attribute‘ and a new blank attribute column will be added which you can name yourself, and assign its type and value.

 But if you choose a Merchant Type from the dropdown list, it will automatically add the required attributes as per that merchant site’s specifications.